-Hand Applied Drywall Textures
+Hand Drywall Textures

-At times drywall mud is applied to drywall surface using a paint roller or high powered paint sprayer.
-Brushes or knives or rollers are then used to create patterns in the mud.
-Hand drywall textures can vary greatly depending on the skill level or techniques used.
+At times drywall mud is spread over the entire surface using a paint roller or high powered paint sprayer.
+Brushes, knives, or rollers are then used to create patterns in the mud.
+These types of textures are also considered hand textures, even though a sprayer is used for application.
+Hand drywall textures vary greatly depending on the skill level or techniques used.
 Even when using similar techniques, two different tradesmen can produce very different drywall texture styles.

-Sprayer Applied Drywall Textures
+Spray Drywall Textures

 Spray textures are created using machines with powerful pumps that feed drywall mud through long hoses using specialized nozzles that create different types of texture.
 These types of texture are considered spray textures because the style of texture is determined by the sprayer, rather than hand tools.